barrage/ragu/README.md

 Currently, the whole stack is built from source.
 In the future releases we will provide artifacts like binaries, prebuilt images etc...
-`ragu-chunkger` is built in compatibility mode for arm64 systems which will cause slow compilation time on those systems.
+`ragu-chunker` is built in compatibility mode for arm64 systems which will cause slow compilation time on those systems.